Table of Contents

 Who Was Ra?

 Ra was the creator of the world, the deity of the sun, and the first ruler of Egypt.
-In Ancient Egyptian, Ra stands for sun.
+In ancient Egyptian language, Ra was the word for sun, and the hieroglyph of Ra was a circle with a dot at the center.
 All the gods that came after Ra were his descendants, due to which he plays a central role in the Egyptian pantheon of gods.
-In some myths, however, Ra was the only god of all Egypt, and the other dities were merely parts of him.
-After the creation, Ra ruled over the skies, the earth, and the underworld.
-Apart from being the god of the sun, he was also the god of the sky, kings, and order.
+In some myths, however, Ra was the only god of all Egypt, and the other deities were merely aspects of him.
+After the creation, Ra ruled over the skies, the earth, and the Underworld.
+Apart from being the god of the sun, he was also the god of the sky, kings, and cosmic order.

 Ra’s Role in Egyptian Mythology